ITV/scala-pact/scalapact-docs/src/main/paradox/contributing.md

 #### Code formatting
 We now use Scalafmt to format the code base, the main reason is practical, in that it reduces the diffs in code submissions.

 Please install Scalafmt and run it before submitting your code review.
+Your build will fail if you have not done this!

 #### Testing Scala-Pact